Douglas Costa: Sydney FC

 On 26 August 2024, it was announced Costa had signed a 2-year deal with A-League club Sydney FC ahead of their 2024–25 season.
 Costa made his debut for the club on 19 September during the 2024–25 AFC Champions League Two home fixtures against Hong Kong club Eastern where he recorded an assist for Rhyan Grant in a 6–0 thrashing win.
 On 12 December, he scored a brace and recorded an assist in a 3–3 league draw against Adelaide United.
 During the round of 16 second leg fixtures of the 2024–25 AFC Champions League Two against Bangkok United at the Thammasat Stadium, Costa assisted Adrian Segecic in the 88th minute to level up the tie at 4–4 on aggregate where Costa would go on to scored the winning goal in extra time to send his team to the quarter-final.

 Costa mutually terminated his contract with Sydney FC on 17 September 2025; due to financial and legal matters concerning his family in Brazil, Costa was unable to leave the country and join his teammates in Australia.

+ChievoVerona

+In January 2026, Costa joined Italian side ChievoVerona in Serie D.